The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Model variants and convergence

 \subsection{Resolution and convergence}

-Figure \ref{fig:res_conv} shows the ratio of \dtbPS{} at $\mean{x_{\rm HI}}=0.85,0.65,0.37$ and at two different resolutions ($256^3$ and $512^3$) with respect to the full resolution of $1024^3$ cells.
+Figure \ref{fig:res_conv} shows the ratio of \dtbPS{} at $\mean{x_{\rm HI}}=0.85,0.50,0.38$ and at two different resolutions ($256^3$ and $512^3$) with respect to the full resolution of $1024^3$ cells (full curves).
 For each resolution, we perform the entire post-processing pipeline as described in Sec. \ref{sec:mths}.
-For all average \xhi{}, the two highest resolution results agree to within 10\% for $ k \lesssim 5.0 \, \rm Mpc^{-1}$.
+For all average \xhi{}, the two highest resolution results agree to within 10\% for $ k \lesssim 5.0 \, \rm Mpc^{-1}$ (accounting for noise and aliasing effects at the largest scales).
 At smaller scales (larger k), where the \dtbPS{} is dominated by the the gas density terms, the $512^3$ and $1024^3$ are different by up to 40\% (at the smallest resolved scales).
 This makes intuitive sense, as lower resolution smooths the small scales and suppresses the variance in the gas density terms of \dtbPS{}, leading to lower power.
 Thus, were the grids higher resolution, one could expect higher small scale \dtbPS{} predictions.
-Seemingly, larger grids would be required (e.g. at least $ 4096^3$) for our predictions to be converged at \SI{\geq 10}{\per\mega\parsec}.
+Seemingly, larger more resolved grids would be required (e.g. at least $ 4096^3$) for our predictions to be converged at \SI{\geq 10}{\per\mega\parsec}.
+This is confirmed by examining the dashed curves that show the power contribution of the hydrogen density.
+Indeed from $ k \lesssim 5.0 \, \rm Mpc^{-1}$, there are $>20\%$ differences in the hydrogen density power, explaining all the small scale resolution effects.
+The large scale differences in power arise because the $256^3$ \code{CIFOG} output is at such a different redshift, and a different TNG100 snapshot was used to compute the power spectra.
+The remaining large scale discrepancies can be explained by differing ionization power, which is sensitive to changes in the average ionization of the various \code{CIFOG} outputs used for this comparison.